 5. Optional: I know you will like it

 If you know the person who will see this, and you know what motivates him, add a sentence that points that out clearly and professionally.
-“John, I know you’ve been happiest at companies that are obsessed with great product design and that you can explain to your mom.
+“John, I know you’ve been happiest at companies that are obsessed with great product design and that bring joy to their users with the things they make.
 Haiku Deck is one of them.”

 That’s it.
 Write the pitch; have people you know read it; have them critique it; write it again; repeat.
 Make sure you can write it and you can say it out loud.
 Go back and remove the adjectives that sound like “awesome” and “great” and replace them with nouns.